lohedges/slsm/src/README.md

 ### Area Fractions

-For many problems one needs to know the area of the level set domain that is enclosed by the discretised zero contour.
-Having generated a discretisation of the zero contour using a \ref Classes-Boundary object, this can be done by:
+For many problems one needs to know the area of the level-set domain that is enclosed by the discretised zero contour.
+Having generated a discretisation of the zero contour using a [Boundary](#boundary) object, this can be done by:

 ```cpp
 double area = levelSet.computeAreaFractions(boundary);